 1) Are the residential camps for all siblings, whether living together or not?

-Camps are designed to support siblings living within the care system.
-Siblings Together is primarily for siblings living apart, but we will consider those siblings living together if it will benefit their relationship
+Camps are designed to support siblings living within the care system, Kinship Care and Adoption.
+Siblings Together is primarily for siblings living apart, but we will consider those siblings living together as we have discovered that their joining camp will offer an opportunity to enhance and benefit their relationship, meeting role models i.e other siblings groups who have developed stronger positive bonds.

 2) Are camps and activities risk assessed?

-The camps are fully insured and all activities are ran by qualified activity staff who work closely with our team throughout the week.
-Siblings Together also undertake its own risk assessments and training
+Our camps are fully insured and all activities are ran by qualified activity staff who work closely with our team throughout the week.
+Siblings Together also undertake its own risk assessments prior to booking and ensure all appropriate training is in place training

 3) Do siblings have to share rooms at camp?

 This depends upon their individual circumstances and relationships.
-Some children prefer to have their own room.
-We will follow the social workers instructions.
-Children can have their own rooms, can share with others, or their siblings.
-But boys and girls have separate floors!
+Some children prefer to have their own room due to their personal circumstances.
+We will follow their social workers advice.
+Children can have their own rooms if this is a must depending on availability in the center we are using, most can share with others of the same gender and similar age groups, or their same sex siblings.
+Boys and girls have separate sleeping areas/floors which are strictly adhered to

 4) Do the siblings have to be ‘blood’ related?

-No. We understand in some circumstances children my have ‘sibling-like’ relationships i.e. living with a carer and her child or another foster child, and would have developed a relationship.
-We can support this.
+No. We understand in some circumstances children my have ‘sibling-like’ relationships i.e. living with a carer and her child or another foster child, and would have developed a good relationship.
+We can support this if requested and also recognise the importance of these relationships.

 5) What about food?

-Siblings Together provides healthy meals at the camp and the siblings do not have to bring any food.
-Food is cooked by the centre.
+Siblings Together provides healthy meals at our camps the siblings do not have to bring any food.
+Food is cooked at the center.
 Children can serve their own food, under the watchful eye of our staff and volunteers.
-We adhere to all dietary requirements.
+We adhere to all dietary requirements and needs as far as possible.

 6) Bed times?